vekatze/neut/book/src/static-memory-management.md

 We need a way to bypass this copying/discarding behavior.
 Here come _noema types_.

 For any type `t`, Neut has a type `&t`.
 We'll call this the noema type of `t`.
+Let's introduce some terminologies:

+- We'll call a term `e` a noema if the type of `e` is a noema type.
-We'll also say that a term is noetic if the type of the term is a noema type.
+- We'll say that a term is noetic if the type of the term is a noema type.

-Unlike ordinary terms, noetic terms aren't copied or discarded even when they are used non-linearly.
+Unlike ordinary terms, noemata aren't copied or discarded even when they are used non-linearly.
 By using this behavior, we can avoid the disaster we have just seen.

 Let's see how it works.
 We first redefine `length`.
 If the type `t` is an ADT type, you can inspect its content using `case`: